About

 Methodology

-The Green, Digital and Competitive SME Index is a ranking composed of three pillars, nine indicators and 21 sub-indicators.
+The Green, Digital and Competitive SME Index is a ranking composed of three pillars, nine indicators and 22 sub-indicators.
 The data used to build the index comes entirely from public sources.
-All scores are computed using the most recent data available at the close of 2021 (taking March 2022 as the data freezing point).
-The sub-indicator data ranges from the period 2019 to 2021, depending on the most recent year available for the sub-indicator in question.
+All scores are computed using the most recent data available at the close of 2022 (taking June 2023 as the data freezing point).
+The sub-indicator data ranges from the period 2020 to 2022, depending on the most recent year available for the sub-indicator in question.

 Pillar | Indicator | Subindicator | Source |